ahmedkaludi/pwa-for-wp/readme.txt

 * Bug Fixed  : Latest Version 1.7.67 Gives Warning: Undefined Variable $force_rememberme #878
 * Bug Fixed  : CTA delayed feature is not working properly in IOS chrome mobile version. #879
 * Bug Fixed  : Conflict issue with Polylang plugin #880

-= 1.7.67 (26 March 2024) =
-* Feature Added : New option so that category pages can be configured as the start page in PWA #861
-* Improvement: Compatibility with WP-Hide plugin. #732
-* Feature Added : Option where we can hide the navigation bar on certain pages. #868
-* Compatibility : Tested with  WordPress 6.5 #876

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/pwa-for-wp/trunk/changelog.txt)